mkudija/mkudija.github.io/reading-notes/_md/2021-11-14-Things Worth Dying For.md

 - "All great [[Marriage|marriages]] are first and finally friendships."
 (232)
 - D. C. Schindler: liberal modernity is "freedom from reality itself" (236-7)
 - [[Henri de Lubac]] reminds us though, that despite all our problems, friendship with God is what really matters: "It is not our mission to make truth triumph, but to testify for it."
 (238)
-- He closes with a story about the back vs the front of the tapestry of the Apocalypse of St. John ([[Sacred Artwork]]): we rarely see the full effects of the good we do in this life, but one day we'll stand on the other side.
+- He closes with a story about the back vs the front of the tapestry of the Apocalypse of St. John ([[Sacred Art]]): we rarely see the full effects of the good we do in this life, but one day we'll stand on the other side.

 ---